This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Title V MCH and Cerebral Palsy

-Parents with children who have cerebral palsy generally have a lot of health care expenses, and not all of these costs are covered by insurance.
+Parents with children who have cerebral palsy generally have a lot of healthcare expenses, and not all of these costs are covered by insurance.

-For instance, many children with cerebral palsy need mobility aids, specialized daycare, educational supplies, and other services.
+Many children with cerebral palsy need mobility aids, specialized daycare, educational supplies, and other services.
 The details of each service provided depend on your state of residence.

 For example, one state may give low-income families who have a child with cerebral palsy a monthly stipend of around $250 a month, whereas another country may allow families $300 per month.